Gautham-G/Market_Analysis/README.md

 The code given uses TensorFlow for the neural network.
-One can install it by: pip install tensorflow==2.0.0-alpha0 for Linux or just pip install tensorflow

- or go on the Tensorflow website for more details.
+One can install it by: pip install tensorflow==2.0.0-alpha0 for Linux or just pip install tensorflow or go to the Tensorflow website for more details.

 # Other Libraries
-Please ensure you have numpy and matplotlib install on your system before running the code.
+Please ensure you have numpy and matplotlib installed on your system before running the code.

 For numpy:
 pip3 install numpy

-For Matplotib:
+For matplotib:
 pip3 install matplotlib